tinacms/tina-graphql-gateway/readme.md

 To use the Database version, ensure you have a database site that matches your `.forestry` folder config.
 Your site `lookup` attribute should be `qms5qlc0jk1o9g` for now.

-Set an environment variable called DEFAULT_TINA_GQL_SERVER that points to the Express process (for local testing this is "http://localhost:4002/api/graphql")
+Set an environment variable called TINA_GQL_SERVER that points to the Express process (for local testing this is "http://localhost:4002/api/graphql")

 ### The `.forestry` folder